RareSkills/blog/uniswap-v3-virtual-reserves/uniswap-v3-virtual-reserves.md

 Uniswap v3 uses two types of reserves: real reserves and virtual reserves.

 Real reserves represent the actual amount of tokens present in a segment.

-Each segment has a pair of real reserves: the real reserves in token X, denoted by $x_r$, and the real reserves in token Y, denoted by $y_r$.The reserves for one of the tokens may be zero, but not for both — otherwise, there is no liquidity in the segment.
+Each segment has a pair of real reserves: the real reserves in token X, denoted by $x_r$, and the real reserves in token Y, denoted by $y_r$.
+The reserves for one of the tokens may be zero, but not for both — otherwise, there is no liquidity in the segment.

 Virtual reserves represent the amount of tokens a segment would have if it were part of an infinite curve—in other words, if the segment extended to infinity, like Uniswap v2.

 We will begin this chapter by studying real reserves in more detail, then move on to virtual reserves.